 14. Prearrival period.

 A prearrival period for self-evaluation and temperature screening helps students and WWU employees become familiar with the screening app and establish daily screening patterns.
-To help minimize spread of the virus, we may start winter quarter with a modified quarantine.
-We are working with local health officials on what that might look like, monitoring local, regional, and national COVID-19 data to help us assess risk.
-We will also utilize COVID-19 testing resources available to us to ensure a safe start to winter quarter and to quickly detect COVID-19 throughout the quarter.
+To help minimize spread of the virus, we will start spring quarter with two COVID-19 tests for each student, faculty, and staff member.

 Additional safety measures: